Formula 1 (video game)

-Formula 1 is a racing video game developed by Bizarre Creations and published by Psygnosis for PlayStation and Microsoft Windows.
-It is the first installment in Sony's Formula One series.
+Formula 1 is a 1996 racing video game developed by Bizarre Creations and published by Psygnosis for PlayStation and Microsoft Windows.
+It is the first installment in Psygnosis' Formula One series.

 Formula 1 is based on the 1995 Formula One World Championship.
 It is distinct from its sequels because it was made at the end of the season, meaning that it features driver substitutes.
 The game also allows two players to compete against each other either head-to-head or with other computer cars via the PlayStation Link Cable.
 Both players may then compete over a 17-race Championship season, or in a single race of the player's choice.

 Gameplay

 Formula 1 contains 17 tracks, 13 teams and 35 drivers.
 If a player is to complete a season after winning every race, and leading the Constructor's Championship, a special hidden circuit is unlocked.
 The track is a fictional lower-level city circuit called Frameout City, which when viewed at the Race Preview page is in the shape of a Formula One car.
 The only way to keep the track available is to save just after having completed the season, then loading the data at the next turning on of the console.

 Later tracks have 24 competitors on them instead of 26 because Simtek pulled out of the actual championship after the Monaco Grand Prix.
 It is still possible to drive a Simtek on any course after Monaco, creating a field of 25 drivers.
 If two players are playing the game via the link cable setup (where players would connect two PlayStation consoles together with two copies of the game), it is possible to play as both Simtek cars, thus creating a field of 26 drivers on any course after Monaco.
 Every starting grid (in dry races) is the same as the real 1995 Grand Prix, timing included.